 Most hurricanes that affect the Caribbean region may make landfall in the United States.
 As a consequence, the US National Weather Service closely monitors these storms as they enter the Atlantic Ocean and the Caribbean benefits from the extensive information available.
 The Atlantic Hurricane Season runs 1 June through 30 November.
+The Atlantic hurricane region includes the North Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.

 Local Weather Office director Gloria Ceballos explains that Dominican Republic weather forecasts get input from the Doppler radar system in place at the Punta Cana International Airport.
 The government also has an agreement with the US storm-chasing airplanes to expedite clearance for these to fly over Dominican airspace.